trolund/hygge-wasm/README.md

 ## Quick Start

-After installing the required software above, open a terminal in the root directory of the `hyggec` source tree, and try:
+After installing the required software above, open a terminal in the root directory of the `HyggeWasm` source tree, and try:

 ```
 ./hyggec test
 ```

-This command automatically builds `hyggec` and runs its test suite.
-If you don't see any error, then `hyggec` was built correctly and passed all its tests.
+This command automatically builds `HyggeWasm` and runs its test suite.
+If you don't see any error, then `HyggeWasm` was built correctly and passed all its tests.
 You should now be able to use and modify it.

 To see the usage options, you can execute: